open-telemetry/opentelemetry.io/content/en/docs/instrumentation/ruby/getting-started.md

 - MRI Ruby >= `3.0`, jruby >= `9.3.2.0`, or truffleruby >= 22.1
 - [Bundler](https://bundler.io/)

-{{% alert color="warning" %}} jruby only targets compatibility with MRI Ruby 2.6.8; which is EOL.
-This project does not officially support MRI Ruby 2.6.8, and provides jruby support on a best-effort basis until the jruby project supports compatibility with more modern Ruby runtimes.
+{{% alert  title="Warning" color="warning" %}} `jruby` only targets compatibility with MRI Ruby
+2.6.8, which is EOL.
+This project does not officially support MRI Ruby 2.6.8, and provides `jruby` support on a best-effort basis until the `jruby` project supports compatibility with more modern Ruby runtimes.

-truffleruby is tested, but support is best-effort at this time. {{% /alert %}}
+While tested, support for `truffleruby` is on a best-effort basis at this time. {{% /alert %}}

 ## Example Application

-The following example uses a basic [Rails](https://rubyonrails.org//) application.
+The following example uses a basic [Rails](https://rubyonrails.org/) application.
 If you are not using Sinatra, that's ok — you can use OpenTelemetry Ruby with other web frameworks as well, such as Sinatra and Rack.
 For a complete list of libraries for supported frameworks, see the